 If you notice that your credit card balance is about to jump over your head, stop right there.
 You should immediately hide your credit cards, and start using cash or debit cards for making payments.

-If you want to use credit cards but also want to save money, it will be wise to use a low-interest credit card instead of high-interest reward cards.
-This is one of the smart shopping ways that you may also suggest others.
+If you want to use credit cards but also want to save money, it will be wise to use a low-interest credit card instead of a high-interest reward card.
+This is one of the smart shopping ways that you may also suggest to others.

 5. Beware of the COVID-19 credit card scam calls

 During this economic crisis, due to the Pandemic, few cases of scam phone calls and text messages were also noticed.
-Frauds and scammers have actively created difficulties for credit cardholders.
-Those imposters are calling credit card users, and introducing themselves as bank executives or health/government officials.
+Fraud and scammers have actively created difficulties for credit cardholders.
+These imposters are calling in credit card users and introducing themselves as bank executives or health/government officials.
 They are stealing credit card information and other personal details while spreading generic information about the pandemic.
 If you receive such calls or messages relating to COVID-19, be alert.
-Just end the call, as soon as possible, without revealing your data.
-In case of text messages or Emails, avoid clicking any links.
+Just end the call as soon as possible, without revealing your data.
+To avoid text messages or emails, avoid clicking on any links.

-Don’t panic and provide information from this content to your family about what stress shopping is, how stress shopping can affect us financially, and how to stop stress shopping habits through credit cards.
+Don’t panic and provide information from this content to your family about what stressful shopping is, how stressful shopping can affect us financially, and how to stop stressful shopping habits through credit cards.